influxdata/influxdb/doc/influxql-2.md

 ##### Stddev

 #### Selector Functions
-Selector functions will process each series in a matrix.
-It will be applied to each window in a series, or the entire series if no windows exist.
-Selector functions differ from aggregates in that they don't combine data points, but select specific ones from a window or series.
-The default behavior for selector will leave the timestamps unchanged for the points that have been selected. `interpolate` can be used to round those timestamps to a set interval.
+Selector functions will process each block in a table an produce a block containing the selected records.
+Selector functions differ from aggregates in that they don't combine data points, but select specific ones from the block.
+The default behavior for selector will leave the timestamps unchanged for the points that have been selected.

 ##### Min